krishnakanthnakka/NAT/README.md

     python eval.py --nat_attacked_neuron 250
     ```

 - Please refer to the Table 1 in the [supplementary](https://openaccess.thecvf.com/content/WACV2025/supplemental/Nakka_NAT_Learning_to_WACV_2025_supplemental.pdf) for the exact versions of the target models.

 ### Training

 - For training, we use the [LTP](https://github.com/krishnakanthnakka/Transferable_Perturbations) repository available and change the loss function to choose the single channel instead of all channels.
 The modified loss function is available in the file [loss.py](loss.py)

--  For generator, we used a slightly modified architecture removing `reflectionpad` as we found that to be make results non-deterministic even with same seeds.
+-  For `generator`, we used a slightly modified architecture removing `reflectionpad` as we found that to be make results non-deterministic even with same seed.

 ### Citation